rkingery/ml-book/README.md

 A book I'm writing.
 Check back soon.

 ## To Do
-- Split matrix algebra lesson into two lessons and clean up
 - Finish multivariate probability lesson
 - Re-write: most of linear systems lesson, and first part of probability lesson
 - Write lessons for: moments and arbitrary distributions, statistics and information theory, optimization, discrete math and algorithms